 If you have any questions about the course, please feel free to contact us.

-If you are interested in participating in The Chronic Conditions Course, please register below and follow the instructions.
+If you are interested in participating in The Wellbeing for Chronic Conditions Course, please register below and follow the instructions.

 Clients are assigned to therapists based on availability, to either a therapist working with the Saskatchewan Health Authority or a therapist working directly at the Online Therapy Unit.
 Therapists are trained in psychology, social work or nursing.